chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 This tutorial assumes that you:

-* Know how to create CI types, as described in [Customizing the XL Deploy Type System](/xl-deploy/4.5.x/customizationmanual.html#customizing-the-xl-deploy-type-system)
+* Know how to create CI types, as described in [Customizing the XL Deploy type system](/xl-deploy/how-to/customizing-the-xl-deploy-type-system.html)
-* Understand the concepts of XL Deploy planning, as described in [Deployments and Plugins](/xl-deploy/4.5.x/customizationmanual.html#deployments-and-plugins)
+* Understand the concepts of XL Deploy planning, as described in [Understanding XL Deploy architecture](/xl-deploy/concept/understanding-xl-deploy-architecture.html#deployments-and-plugins)

 For reference, you can download the code provided in this tutorial from the XebiaLabs [GitHub](https://github.com/xebialabs/xl-deploy-samples/tree/master/rules-demo-plugin).